 Since crawl spaces in Baltimore are often difficult to access, getting down there to perform inspections and cleaning can be a nightmare.
 Handling hazardous materials and exposure to mold, allergens, and dust means you can develop respiratory problems.
 You also risk bumping your head on beams, as it’s bogged by dirt and poorly lit.
 So it’s best that you leave the cleaning exercise to skilled and experienced pros because they have the appropriate gear.

 Note: The above figures are conservative estimates.
-The cost could be higher depending on the accessibility, size, and condition of your crawl space.
+The cost estimate could be higher depending on the accessibility, size, and condition of your crawl space.

 Looking to clean up your crawl space but don’t know where to start?
 Schedule a free crawl space inspection and get solid recommendations on how clean and fix crawl space issues.